 - Adsorption by Cation Exchange (CEC)

 Much of the Nitrogen entering a farm as animal feed ends up as ammonium in manure, which is either volatilized as noxious ammonia causing odors and GHGs, or it can be leached as nitrate.
 Zeolite captures this nitrogen.
 Environmentally, this improves the fertilizer efficiency of manure compost, as well as reduces nitrate leaching by inhibiting the nitrification of ammonium.
 Economically, Zeolite is conservatively capable of holding 4.3% by volume of Nitrogen, and 5.7% by volume of potassium and will become bound and ready to be released though plant mineralization onto pastures and crops while adding value.
-Based on values given by Magic Valley Compost in Jerome, ID and shown percentages from university research, Ida Ore can apply the following economic benefits when blending Zeolite into compost.
+Based on values given by Magic Valley Compost in Jerome, ID and shown percentages from university research, Ida Ore can apply for the following economic benefits when blending Zeolite into compost.

-The bound nitrogen has the capability to triple the amount of nutrients actually being used by the plant instead of lost to volatilization and leaching.
+The bound nitrogen has the capability to triple the number of nutrients actually being used by the plant instead of lost to volatilization and leaching.
 This affinity to nutrients can add significant amounts of nitrogen and potassium to soils.
 It should also be noted that nitrogen cannot be sequestered like carbon can, so reducing the emissions of nitrous oxide can play a large role in agricultural soil management.